90th Fighter Squadron: Post-Cold War

 Kwangju AB, Korea, once again became home to members of the 90th Fighter Squadron in 2004.
 In August the squadron deployed 12 F-15Es in a rotation.
 The unit was temporarily designated the 90th Expeditionary Fighter Squadron and assigned to the 3d Air Expeditionary Group.
 While deployed the unit flew more than 1100 sorties over the Korean Peninsula and provided two important flights to distinguished visitors, Republic of Korea Air Force Brigadier General Ko and Republic of Korea General Kim, Commander Korean Ground Forces.

-In 2005, the squadron focused on training and preparation for their next real-world deployment.
+In 2005 the squadron focused on training and preparation for its next real-world deployment.
 Amidst the training and exercises, however, the squadron was able to showcase their talent with participation in the Aero India Airshow and with a flyby at the United States Air Force Academy before the Air Force-Army football game.
 Additionally, the F-15Es completed an upgrade of their weapons systems.
 This upgrade allowed the aircraft to carry and use more advanced weaponry, including the Joint Direct Attack Munition and eventually the Small Diameter Bomb.

 As 2006 progressed, the 90th Fighter Squadron began to prepare for significant changes in its mission and weapons system.
 The F-15Es were scheduled to relocate to Mountain Home Air Force Base, Idaho, through the BRAC decisions in 2005.
 Replacing those F-15Es, the 90th began receiving the advanced F-22 Raptor in August 2007, which greatly enhanced the 90th Fighter Squadron's ability to perform its duties.

-In August 2022, twelve of the squadron's F-22 Raptors deployed to Łask Air Base, Poland as part of NATO's air shielding mission.
+In August 2022 twelve of the squadron's F-22 Raptors deployed to Łask Air Base, Poland as part of NATO's air shielding mission.

+In August 2024 some of squadron's F-22 Raptors jets have arrived in the Middle East in a show of force meant to deter Iran and its proxies from attacking Israel following the assassination of a Hamas leader.